 Class Registration Guide

 As an incoming graduate student, you should register for classes as soon as you are able, since many classes fill up quickly.
-For Fall 2018, the last day you can register online through myPurdue is August 26, 2018.
-See the Fall 2018 Registration Guide for more information about the registration process.
+For Spring 2019, the last day you can register online through myPurdue is January 13, 2019.
+See the Spring 2019 Registration Guide for more information about the registration process.

 - Look at the Schedule of Classes, and identify the course number and CRN.
 Check if you need signature and/or approval for course overrides for courses outside of ME.